Scientists at the University of Southampton have developed a new method for measuring the mass of pulsars.

 Professor of Applied Mathematics at Southampton, Nils Andersson explains, “Imagine the pulsar as a bowl of soup, with the bowl spinning at one speed and the soup spinning faster.
 Friction between the inside of the bowl and its contents, the soup, will cause the bowl to speed up.
 The more soup there is, the faster the bowl will be made to rotate.”

-Dr Ho has collaborated with his colleague Professor Andersson and external researchers Dr Espinoza and Dr Danai Antonopoulou of the University of Amsterdam, to use new radio and X-ray data to develop a novel mathematical model that can be used to measure the mass of pulsars that glitch.
+Dr Ho has collaborated with his colleague Professor Andersson and external researchers Dr. Espinoza and Dr. Danai Antonopoulou of the University of Amsterdam, to use new radio and X-ray data to develop a novel mathematical model that can be used to measure the mass of pulsars that glitch.
 The idea relies on a detailed understanding of superfluidity.
 The magnitude and frequency of the pulsar glitches depend on the amount of superfluid in the star and the mobility of the superfluid vortices within.
-By combining observational information with the involved nuclear physics, one can determine the mass of the star.
+By combining observational information with the involved nuclear physics, one can determine the star’s mass.

 The team’s results have important implications for the next generation of radio telescopes being developed by large international collaborations, like the Square Kilometer Array (SKA) and the Low Frequency Array (LOFAR), of which Southampton is a UK partner university.
 The discovery and monitoring of many more pulsars is one of the key scientific goals of these projects.